Iomante: Ceremonial arrow-shooting and slaying

 Then comes the phase in the ceremony where blunted ceremonial arrows referred to as hana ya (花矢) in Japanese and heper-ay are shot at the bear.
 These arrows have wooden hooks attached to the tip so that they may penetrate skin but only lightly.
 The arrowhead is dyed black and carved with intaglio patterns.
 Also silk-cloth (saranpe) might be tied to it.
 If the ceremony arrows happen to stick, it is swept off using a bamboo grass switch or broom (takusa).
 This portion lasts till sunset, and since both people and animal are exhausted, the bear is led back to the stake to rest.
 Slaughter involves crushing it to death by clasping its neck between two or more logs.
 (Note: Possibly 5, 6 logs.)
 This killing contraption is called rek-nunpa-ni ("manytimes-choking-tree").
 (Note: Styled Ok numba ni or "poles for strangling" by Batchelor.)
 If the cub's size has become too unwieldy, an adept elder is chosen to shoot it through the heart with a real arrow.
-Batchelor (1901) withnessed some of the hardiest men engage in drinking the warm blood, apparently to have courage imparted on them.
+Batchelor (1901) witnessed some of the hardiest men engage in drinking the warm blood, apparently to have courage imparted on them.
 When the slaughter is over, someone shoots an arrow in the sky signaling the end.
 The girl who had been assigned to raise the bear is known to cry out in grief.

 The brown bear is then butchered so the meat can eventually be served, (though the actual feasting on the meat takes place the next day, on the Poro-Ome-Kabu ("great feast").